dmytrocx75/7cart/README.md

 # 7cart

 This repository is an open source e-commerce platform.
-It may be used as an online store, online store platform, or service oriented platform.
+It may be used as an online store, an online store platform, or a service oriented platform.

+7cart built in a Docker container, thus it can be quickly deployed and run on a virtually any system.

+7cart DB schema does not implement the traditional EAV DB pattern, but a much more simpler and efficient [JSONB](https://coussej.github.io/2016/01/14/Replacing-EAV-with-JSONB-in-PostgreSQL/)

 ## Contributing